krakenjs/angular-remove-di-loaders/README.md

 });
 ```

-#### foo.js
+##### foo.js

 ```javascript
 import { $bar } from './bar';
 ```

-This way, you can incrementally remove all angular modules, and transition to pure unbridled ES6 joy.
+This way, you can incrementally remove angular modules, and transition to pure unbridled ES6 joy without having to re-write your whole app from scratch.

 Enjoy!